tamedevelopers/database/README.md

 ```

 ### Pagination Links Configuration
-- You can directly configure pagination links directly
+- You can directly configure pagination links
     - If `configurePagination()` `allow` is set to `true`
         - It'll override every other settings
 ```